auth0/rules/rules/jwt.md

   var options = {
   	subject: user.id,
-  	expirationInMinutes: 600, //Should be greater than the SAML token expiration
+  	expiresInMinutes: 600, //Should be greater than the SAML token expiration
   	audience: CLIENT_ID,
   	issuer: 'https://{your auth0 account}.auth0.com'
   };